Saitej Makhijani | March 18th, 2021

 1) What are the benefits of collecting user feedback?

-2) What are the various types of user feedback that we can gather?
+2) What are the types of user feedback to gather?

-The main types of user feedback that you can gather are: website experience survey, customer satisfaction survey, and post-purchase survey.
+The three main types are website experience surveys, customer satisfaction surveys, and post-purchase surveys.